Sustainability in Catering procurement, Supply and Waste Management

 - Full commitment to recycling including compliance with the Scottish Food Waste regulation introduced in January 2014, so that all food waste is split from mixed recyclables, and general waste/landfill

-It should be clearly noted that first and foremost there is commitment to collaborative procurement and food contracts both at a UK and Scotland Level, and only where there is a direct benefit to the institution will it move away form these contracts to support greater initiatives on sustainability and can demonstrate a "Single Source Justification".
+It should be clearly noted that first and foremost there is commitment to collaborative procurement and food contracts both at a UK and Scotland Level, and only where there is a direct benefit to the institution will it move away from these contracts to support greater initiatives on sustainability and can demonstrate a "Single Source Justification".

 (UK Level - The University Caterers Organisation Ltd)